 Europe is moving too.
 According to European parliamentary member Simona Bonafè, EU speaker on the new legislative package for the Circular Economy, the current development model is setting the pace, and the pressure on raw materials risks becoming unsustainable in the long term.
 “Today, the Circular Economy is no longer an opportunity, it’s the only possibility we have.
 We have to stake our claim before the rest of the world, and we need standards to prevent the creation of competitive distortions, in the definition of waste for instance”.

 Also according to our Group’s chairman, Patrizia Grieco, the circular approach has become a necessity to avoid placing the planet at risk from the growing population and lack of resources.
 A big group like Enel has to drive the Italian chain, with actions like the introducing of performance indicators on the Circular Economy in the supplier chain.
-“Big companies can play a fundamental role, favouring the circular transition of their production chains, increasing the competitivity of the Italian system also in the international context” explained Grieco, indicating investments in renewable energies and the Futur-e project as tangible examples of Circular Economy.
+“Big companies can play a fundamental role, favouring the circular transition of their production chains, increasing the competitivity of the Italian system also in the international context” explained Grieco, indicating investments in renewable energies as tangible examples of Circular Economy.

 Other cases were discussed during the convention.
 Like fabrics created by Orange Fiber, by recycling orange skins, turned into a collection by Ferragamo, the recovery of plastic from the Mediterranean by LVMH-Bulgari Italia, 100% recycled nappies made by Fater, the eco-sustainable architecture of the Freyrie studio, the first Italian community for swapping clothes, created by Armadio Verde, and Marangoni’s remanufacturing of tyres.